Image

 What Should I Do After I’m Pulled Over For DWI in St. Francois County, MO?

 • Safely pull over.
 Safely pull your vehicle to the side of the road.
-Use your turn signal, and choose a well-lit safe location.
+Use your turn signal, and choose a well-lit safe area.
 If you are on a road with a shoulder, pull over there, or find a nearby parking lot.
 Avoid parking on grass to maintain safety and compliance.

 • 8 points on your driving record